MicrosoftDocs/sdk-api/sdk-api-src/content/lmaccess/nf-lmaccess-netaccessgetuserperms.md

 ### -param Perms

 Pointer to an unsigned short integer that receives the user permissions for the specified resource.

-#### - pszServer

-Pointer to a string that specifies the DNS or NetBIOS name of the remote server on which the function is to execute.
-If this parameter is <b>NULL</b>, the local computer is used.

 ## -returns